 Easy Frozen Lemonade Pie is the perfect combination of sweet and tart flavors, all wrapped up in a crunchy graham cracker crust.
-Light and refreshing with a sublime lemony flavor, it’s a perfect no-fuss dessert that will quickly become a family favorite.
+Light and refreshing with a sublime lemony flavor, like my Red, White, and Blue No-Bake Icebox Cake, it’s a perfect no-fuss dessert that will quickly become a family favorite.

 A grand meal starts with delicious food, and this delightful frozen dessert topped with summer fresh berries is sure to wow your family and friends.
 With the addition of the optional berry topping, this Frozen Lemonade Pie will be the star of your Memorial Day or Fourth of July party, back-yard BBQ, or potluck.